CHATEAUBRIAND (de), François-René (1768-1848)

 Vte de Chateaubriand »

-The speech was read in April 1811, before the Academy, not by the author himself, as some voices had requested, but in his absence, and by one of the members of the Commission.
-Between praise of freedom, attacks on power, demanding the right of the writer to express himself without hindrance, the discourse takes turns of anti-empire pamphlet.
+The address was read in April 1811 before the Academy, not by its author himself, as some had urged, but in his absence, by one of the members of the Commission.
+Combining praise of liberty, attacks on political authority, and a claim to the writer’s right to express himself without constraint, the discourse assumed the contours of an anti-imperial pamphlet.

 Marquis de Granges de Surgères, Une gerbe de lettres inédites de Chateaubriand, Nantes et Pars, Leclerc, 1911, p.
 28